edcarstens/DSM/README.md

 directory, you can use 'g' with that key to go to that directory (instead of 'cd').

-Future Improvements
+## Future Improvements

-Support directories with spaces in their names.
+1. Support directories with spaces in their names.
-Return an ERROR from 'g' if specified key does not exist.
+2. Return an ERROR from 'g' if specified key does not exist.
-Support directory history and 'pop' to step back, 'pd' to step forward.
+3. Support directory history and 'pop' to step back, 'pd' to step forward.

+## Funny Behaviors

+1. You can use 'pd' to change the key of an existing dir, but the old key can still be used by 'g' in the same shell.
+This is because the old key stored as an env var is not unset.
+To remove it, use 'rmk'.